dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 In addition to constraining our input space to be coplanar, we are also going to constrain our output space to simplify the analysis.
 Specifically, we are going to look at the curvature of the _iso-response contours_ of the neuron.
 These contours are connected points that all produce the same (hense "iso") output from the neuron and they all exist on the cross section.
-To see the iso-response contours, we will compute the neuron’s output (i.e. _activity_) for all of the cross section images and then recolor the points according to the activity.
+To see the iso-response contours, we will compute the neuron’s _activity_ (i.e. its output) for all of the cross section images and then recolor the points according to the activity.

 As I said before, we want to pick a cross section that is relevant for our neuron.
 To do this we define one of the two cross section axes as the neuron's _maximally exciting image (MEI)_, which is an image that was optimized to look like the feature in the world that is most interesting to the neuron.
 There are a lot of ways to find a neuron's MEI in neuroscience and in artificial neural network research, but for now let's leave aside how the image was produced and just assume it is representative of what the neuron likes most.
-Going forward, we will represent the MEI with the symbol $$\Phi_{k}$$, where the $$k$$ tells us it is the MEI for the $$k$$th neuron in our assembly.
+Going forward, we will represent the MEI with the symbol [$$\Phi_{k}$$](https://en.wikipedia.org/wiki/Phi), where the $$k$$ tells us it is the MEI for the $$k$$th neuron in our assembly.
-For now the other axis can be any random perpendicular (i.e. _[orthogonal](https://en.wikipedia.org/wiki/Orthogonality)_) image, but we will choose more specific orthogonal images later.
+For now the other axis can be any random _[orthogonal](https://en.wikipedia.org/wiki/Orthogonality)_ (i.e. perpendicular) image, but we will choose more specific orthogonal images later.

 ![choosing-the-right-plane]
 {: style="text-align: center; font-size:11pt"}